Easily configure your own domain as a custom community handle for Bluesky using Cloudflare’s generous free tier.

 database_id = "your-database-id" # Replace with your database ID

-Cloudflare D1 databases exist in two states: local
+Cloudflare D1 databases exist in two states: local and remote.
+Start by applying migrations locally:

 $ npx wrangler d1 migrations apply your-database-name --local